24 Hour Emergency Line: (01295) 670501

 equine herpesvirus

 Equine herpesvirus (EHV) is highly contagious, and it can cause respiratory or neurological disease.
 Occasionally, EHV can result in abortion (miscarriage) in pregnant mares.
 There are nine strains of EHV, with EHV-1 and EHV-4 being the most common.
-This blog article outlines the symptoms of the respiratory and neurological forms of the virus.
-It also covers what can be done to minimise the risk of EHV to horses.
+This guide outlines the symptoms of the respiratory and neurological forms of the virus, as well as what horse owners can do to minimise the risk of EHV to horses.

 Types of Equine Herpesvirus